DataDog/browser-sdk/packages/logs/README.md

 #### Results

-The results are the same when using NPM, CDN async or CDN sync:
+The results are the same when using NPM, CDN async, or CDN sync:

 ```json
 {